Yoloko/readmefile/README.md

 ### Project Title

- This application was build to generate a read me from a user input througt the command line.
+ This application was build to generate a read me from a user input through the command line.

  # Getting Started